 When they finally reached Room 210, the firemen found many dead fourth-graders wrapped around Sister Mary Seraphica Kelley for protection.
 Although 29 students managed to escape, 28 students and Sister Kelley died in Room 210, more students than in any other classroom.

-Room 212 housed Sister Mary Clare Therese Champagne’s fifth grade class of 55 students.
-The fire didn’t invade Room 212 as quickly and burned less intensely because of its location in the northwest corner of the north wing, second floor of the school, which could account for the fact that 29 pupils survived in this room.
+Room 212 housed Sister Mary Clare Therese Champagne's fifth-grade class of 55 students.
+The fire didn't invade Room 212 as quickly and burned less intensely because of its location in the northwest corner of the north wing, the second floor of the school, which could account for the fact that 29 pupils survived in this room.
 The smoke and toxic fire gases were as deadly here as in the other school rooms, and most of the 26 pupils who died here were smothered before the fire department could rescue them.
 Sister Mary Clare Therese Champagne also died.

-John Raymond, the son of James Raymond, the school janitor jumped from a window and survived.
-He recalled “Although we did not have a fire in our class, the heat and smoke were unbearable.
-Sister did all she could do to buy us time, but it was just not to be.
-She gave her life trying to save kids right to the end.”
+John Raymond, the son of James Raymond, the school janitor, jumped from a window and survived.
+He recalled, "Although we did not have a fire in our class, the heat and smoke were unbearable.
+Sister did all she could to buy us time, but it was just not to be.
+She gave her life trying to save kids right to the end."

-John Mele, 10, the boy from Room 212 who wondered, “Where along the Atlantic Coastal Plain can oysters be found?” did not survive to discover the answer to his question.
+John Mele, 10, the boy from Room 212 who wondered, "Where along the Atlantic Coastal Plain cans of oysters be found?" did not survive to discover the answer to his question.